 The Coachella Valley is a 45-mile-long valley in the Colorado Desert, stretching from Palm Springs in the northwest to the Salton Sea in the southeast.
 It includes Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella.

 Terra Luz is located in Indio, right in the heart of the valley.
-That means 30 minutes to Palm Springs, 45 minutes to Joshua Tree National Park, 15 minutes to La Quinta, and 20 minutes to Palm Desert.
-You're not isolated.
-But you're also not in the chaos.
-Indio sits at this sweet spot where you get residential quiet, local authenticity, and easy access to everything else.
+That puts you 30 minutes from Palm Springs, 45 minutes from Joshua Tree, 15 minutes from La Quinta.
+You're not isolated, but you're also not in the chaos.
+Indio sits at this sweet spot of residential quiet, local authenticity, and easy access to everything else.

 Winter (December – February): Snowbird Season